danmalone326/dyndns/README.md

 - Configure the DNS server
     - We are assuming the (sub)domain is already setup and responding to queries.
-    - On the DNS server, generate a new shared TSIG key
-        - The ID used here must be unique within the scope of the DNS server.
+    - On the DNS server, generate a new shared TSIG key.
+The ID used here must be unique within the scope of the DNS server.
+Saved this outpus in a secure location, it will be used in multiple steps below.<br>
-        - This is a pre-shared key, so must be saved in a secure location. <br>
     `keymgr -t myUniqueKeyID`
     - Add this to the `key` section of `/etc/knot/knot.conf`.
     If another key already exists in this file, be sure to add the new key to the existing section.